Carlos González Nova

 Carlos González Nova (14 August 1917 – 19 August 2009) was a Mexican businessman who co-founded the Comercial Mexicana supermarket chain in 1930.
 Comercial Mexicana is the third largest supermarket chain in Mexico as of 2009.

-In 2000, Gonzáles Nova was in charge of a powerboat that killed UK singer Kirsty MacColl in a restricted beach diving area on Cozumel, Mexico.
+In 2000, González Nova was in charge of a powerboat that killed UK singer Kirsty MacColl in a restricted beach diving area on Cozumel, Mexico.
 MacColl was struck saving her son from the speeding boat.
 It was widely reported that the boathand José Cen Yam, who took the blame for the death, was paid to do so by González Nova.

 Early life

 Carlos González Nova was born on August 14, 1917, in México City.
 He was the second child of parents, Josefina Nova and Antonino González Abascal.
 He moved to Mexico with his family from Santander, Spain, when he was approximately 10 years old.

 Career

 González Nova co-founded Comercial Mexicana, which was originally called La Comer, with his father, Antonino González Abascal, as a textile-products store in Mexico City in 1930.

 He served as the chairman of the company's board of directors until 1998.
 Gonzalez Nova remained the honorary chairman of the Comercial Mexicana chain until his death in 2009.